erickweon/FitBook/README.md

 ### Pull Requests

 Pull requests are managed on GitHub and should be opened when merging code into the main branch of the application.
-The pull request should include a description of the changes made to the code and a brief explanation of why they were necessary.
+The pull request should include a prefix of either `fix` or `feature`, and should comprise of a brief overview of the changes implemented in the PR.
+The PR should also include a description of the changes made to the code and a brief explanation of why they were necessary, as well as a link to the corresponding JIRA ticket(s).
 Each pull request must receive at least one review from a peer before it can be merged into the main branch.

 ---